 Breaking Bad has some pretty ghetto locations.
 Have you been in situations where you didn’t feel safe?

 Sometimes I do find myself in some pretty sketchy places, and when scouting I’m almost always alone.
 In my searches, I also keep finding myself talking to weirdos on the streets while I have an expensive camera hanging around my neck.
-But over the years I’ve done dealings with the rich and the poor, the kind and the corrupt.
-In the end I knock on the door of a crack house the same way that I ring the gate of a mansion.
+But over the years I’ve done deals with the rich and the poor, the kind and the corrupt.
+In the end, I knock on the door of a crack house the same way that I ring the gate of a mansion.
 Honestly, I sometimes find that the more ghetto area of town is more friendly than the wealthy.

 But I do tend to scare myself a lot.
 Sometimes I drive down mysterious dirt roads alone and can’t get Leatherface out of my head.

-Most people haven’t ever even heard of the Locations department.
+Most people haven’t ever even heard of the Locations Department.
 We don’t win Oscars or Emmys, and some people don’t even realize that movies go and shoot at real locations.
-People are often surprised when I tell them that we didn’t really shoot in Mexico, and I in turn am surprised that people ACTUALLY THINK WE WENT TO MEXICO!
+People are often surprised when I tell them that we didn’t really shoot in Mexico, and I, in turn, am surprised that people ACTUALLY THINK WE WENT TO MEXICO!

 When you shoot in the desert for Breaking Bad who do you have to get permission from if anyone?
 Do you have to pay for that?

 Everything is owned by somebody, and it’s my job to find the owner and get the movie proper permission to shoot there.
-The desert is sometimes owned by the City of Albuquerque, the County of Berniallillo, in the pilot we shot at an Indian reservation called Tohajiilee.
+The desert is sometimes owned by the City of Albuquerque, the County of Bernalillo, in the pilot we shot at an Indian reservation called Tohajiilee.
 If it’s privately owned, I often have to do investigative work and search through public records to find the owners.
-We pay for the desert locations like we do everywhere else.
+We pay for the desert locations as we do everywhere else.

 Sometimes shows (not Breaking Bad) do try stealing shots at remote locations.
 On those days the Locations department is usually mysteriously M.I.A.